 Proximity is defined as closeness or nearness or in the vicinity of.
 We most often think of it in terms of physical space.
 As in ‘Silicon Valley’s prominence is due to its proximity to Stanford University’.
 The city hypothesis we touched on earlier relies on the physical proximity of citizens to encourage personal interactions.
 But this isn’t the only type of proximity that matters.
 There are two others and managing all three is critical to effective remote collaboration.

-Technology has loosened the ties of space and time proximity since 1440 when Johannes Gutenberg had his eureka moment.
+Technology has loosened the ties of space and time proximity since 1440 when Johannes Gutenberg brought Europe the moveable type printing press.
 People could now read the works of eminent scholars and use them to develop their ideas and theories.
 The era of ‘standing on the shoulders of giants’ had begun.

 Education no longer required you to be in the same room as your teacher.
 In 1728 Caleb Philipps advertised probably the first-ever correspondence course (for learning shorthand if you are interested) in the Boston Gazette.
 Firing the starting pistol for the business of distance learning.